joellord/k8s-course/01-05-networking.md

 # Lesson 5 - Networking in Docker

+## Mini talk intro

 In the last lesson, our backend stopped working again because it couldn’t find the database.
-That’s might seem out, especially since we fixed a similar issue in a previous lesson.
+That might seem odd, especially since we fixed a similar issue in a previous lesson.

+Well, it actually makes a lot of sense when you think about it.

 One of the advantages of running containers is that they run in isolation.
 As far as the container is concerned, nothing exists outside of it.
 It behaves as if it was its own operating system.
 This is why the backend can’t find the database on "localhost".
 The two containers are running on the same host but as far as the backend is concerned, there is no database.
 The same goes for the database.
 It can’t see anything outside of what is running in its container therefore it can’t see the backend application running.